 Primary open-angle glaucoma (POAG) — also more simply called open-angle glaucoma — is the most common type of glaucoma.
 According to the Glaucoma Research Foundation, it affects more than three million Americans.

-This is because early stages of primary open-angle glaucoma show no symptoms — no pain, vision loss or other hints that something is amiss, making it a silent thief of sight.
+Open-angle glaucoma is a particularly dangerous eye disease because those who have it don't know anything is wrong until significant, irreparable vision loss occurs.
+This is because, in its early stages, primary open-angle glaucoma has no symptoms — no pain, noticeable vision loss or other hints that something is amiss, prompting some to call it the “silent thief of sight.”

-Due to the sneaky nature of this condition and the devastating vision loss primary open-angle glaucoma can cause as it progresses, it’s essential to have regular, comprehensive eye exams.
+Due to the sneaky nature of primary open-angle glaucoma and the devastating vision loss it can cause as it progresses, it’s essential to have regular, comprehensive eye exams.
 Routine exams give you a leg up on glaucoma by enabling your eye doctor to catch it during early stages before vision damage occurs.

 Causes of primary open-angle glaucoma

 Broadly speaking, open-angle glaucoma is caused when the pressure inside the eye —called the intraocular pressure (IOP) — is chronically too high.
 Over time, this high eye pressure damages the optic nerve in the back of the eye, leading to permanent vision loss.
 Left untreated, open-angle glaucoma can eventually cause blindness.

 Pressure in the eye is controlled by a clear fluid called the aqueous humor.
 This fluid is produced by a structure called the ciliary body, which is located behind the iris (the colored part of the eye that surrounds the pupil).